Patient education: The nephrotic syndrome (Beyond the Basics)

 Treating the symptoms of nephrotic syndrome — In addition to treating the underlying cause of nephrotic syndrome, the signs and symptoms of nephrotic syndrome can sometimes be treated.

 Proteinuria — An ACE inhibitor or ARB is often recommended to reduce the loss of protein in the urine (proteinuria).
 (See "Overview of heavy proteinuria and the nephrotic syndrome".)

 Edema — Swelling in the lower legs (edema) and collection of fluid in the abdomen (ascites) can occur in people with nephrotic syndrome.
 Edema and ascites often improve in people who follow a low-sodium diet and take a "water pill" (diuretic).
-(See "Patient information: Low-sodium diet (Beyond the Basics)" and "Pathophysiology and treatment of edema in patients with the nephrotic syndrome".)
+(See "Patient education: Low-sodium diet (Beyond the Basics)" and "Pathophysiology and treatment of edema in patients with the nephrotic syndrome".)

 High cholesterol — High cholesterol levels are often seen in people with nephrotic syndrome.
 If nephrotic syndrome persists, treatment is needed to lower blood cholesterol.
 Most people are initially treated with a cholesterol-lowering medication called a statin.
-(See "Patient information: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)
+(See "Patient education: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)

 Blood clots — If a blood clot forms in a blood vessel, treatment may include a blood thinner, such as warfarin (Coumadin), for as long as the nephrotic syndrome persists.
-(See "Patient information: Warfarin (Coumadin) (Beyond the Basics)" and "Renal vein thrombosis and hypercoagulable state in nephrotic syndrome".)
+(See "Patient education: Warfarin (Coumadin) (Beyond the Basics)" and "Renal vein thrombosis and hypercoagulable state in nephrotic syndrome".)

 WHERE TO GET MORE INFORMATION